Rolands-Laucis/Socio/Documentation.md

 **Use HTTPS and WSS secure protocols** to protect against snooping and man-in-the-middle attacks on the dynamic query params.

 **Encryption** and decryption uses the **AES-256-GCM algorithm (symmetric encryption)**, which guarantees Confidentiality - cannot be read; Integrity - cannot be altered; and Authenticity - server can verify the author of the created cypher text.
 There is also protection against known-plain-text attacks by inserting random numbers into the raw string.
 So it should be fine, if an attacker sees the encrypted and decrypted ciphertexts.
+Additionally, since decyphering at runtime is costly, a cache is implemented, which is not initialized and persisted beyond the process memory.

 ## SQL and NoSQL
 Currently the lib has been developed with a main focus on SQL queries being written on the frontend.
 This matters, bcs i parse the sent strings with the assumption that they are valid SQL syntax.
 However, the lib now also supports a NoSQL paradigm in the form of what i call "Server Props".